Hill Stations Near Mumbai Within 100 Kms — My Favorite Escapes for a Quick Cool Getaway!

 Which Season Brings Out the Best of Each Hill

 Sometimes I just need to escape the city buzz and breathe in some mountain air!
 Whether it’s a short break or an extended weekend, I always keep a few go-to plans ready.
-Here’s how I plan my quick hill getaways from Mumbai — tried, tested and loved. 💛
+Here’s how I will plan my quick hill getaways from Mumbai. 💛

 Day 1: Mumbai → Lonavala → Khandala → Stay Overnight

-I usually start early in the morning to skip the city traffic and catch the mist rising over the Western Ghats.
+I will like to start early in the morning to skip the city traffic and catch the mist rising over the Western Ghats.
 The expressway drive feels like therapy — smooth roads, endless views and those tempting roadside stalls selling hot vada pav and chai.

-Once I reach Lonavala, I spend the first half exploring the viewpoints in which Tiger’s Leap and Bhushi Dam are my forever favorites!
-Later, I head to Khandala, just a short drive away, where the hills look greener and quieter.
-I check into a cozy stay here for the night — usually a small homestay with a view and local food.
+Once you reach Lonavala, you will love to spend the first half exploring the viewpoints in which Tiger’s Leap and Bhushi Dam are my forever favorites!
+Later, head to Khandala, just a short drive away, where the hills look greener and quieter.
+I like to check into a cozy stay here for the night — usually a small homestay with a view and local food.

 Day 2: Matheran → Return to Mumbai